Living Learning Programs

 The Future Pirate Nurse Living & Learning Village (FPNLLV) strives to bring intended nursing students together in a residential environment that provides encouragement, support and enrichment activities that lead to success in the pursuit of a nursing degree at East Carolina University.
 Living and studying in an environment with like-minded, intended Nursing majors provides aspiring Pirate Nurses extra support as they transition from high school to the university.
 While participating in the FPNLLV, students will have an opportunity to take classes together, live in an environment conducive to academic achievement, be exposed to cultures and ideas, grow academically, professionally, and personally, and prepare for the rigors of the nursing program.

-For 2013-2014, the Future Pirate Nurse Living-Learning Village will be housed in Umstead Hall on the Central Neighborhood of campus.
+For 2014-2015, the Future Pirate Nurse Living-Learning Village is housed in Umstead Hall on the Central Neighborhood of campus.
+For 2015-2016, it will be housed in the new Gateway Hall on College Hill.
 Questions specific to the Future Pirate Nurse Living-Learning Village can be directed to:

 Biology Living-Learning Community